This section will introduce you to the Kiuwan Life Cycle module.

-- If the application is under development, you might consider some important development milestone (e.g. the Minimum Viable Product release in Agile methodology) as your baseline.
+- If the application is under development, you might consider some important development milestones (e.g. the Minimum Viable Product release in Agile methodology) as your baseline.

 Whatever be the reason to consider a concrete version as the baseline, that version will be considered as the reference to track (and compare) any new distribution of the application.

-Kiuwan's functionality on Baseline and Deliveries allows to fully managing the complete applications life cycle:
+Kiuwan's functionality on Baseline and Deliveries allows to fully manage the complete application's life cycle:

 - To keep track of modifications to the application baseline and relate those modifications to your Life Cycle model (Feature Requests, Branches, etc)